near/pagoda-console/frontend/components/lib/Tabs/README.md

 ```

 Note the use of `Tabs.TriggerLink` wrapped by `Link` (an anchor element) instead of `Tabs.Trigger` (a button element).
 This will allow users to interact with the tabs as standard links (supports opening new tabs, browser history, etc).

+Also, note the use of `tabIndex={-1}` on `Tabs.List`.
+The `Tabs.List` component is designed to receive keyboard focus when using the standard `Tabs.Trigger` inside the list.
+However, when we use `Tabs.TriggerLink`, keyboard focus works differently (each trigger should receive focus, not the wrapping list).